katalon-studio-samples/Katalon_fileupload_sample/README.md

 # Introduction

-This project demonstrates How Katalon studio is handle the file upload for Web based application. it contains multople way to perform a file uplaod opertaion on AUT. it contains multiple test case for the file upload.
+This project demonstrates How Katalon studio is handle the file upload for Web based application. it contains multiple way to perform a file uplaod opertaion on AUT. it contains multiple test case for the file upload.

 # Requriments